Legal affairs of the Tate brothers: Pre-trial detention and restrictions

-On 30 January 2024 the Bucharest Court of Appeal rejected Tate's appeal to relax judicial control measures after pre-trial restrictions imposed on 18 January were extended another 60 days.
+On 30 January 2024 the Bucharest Court of Appeal rejected Tate's appeal to relax judicial control measures after pre-trial restrictions imposed on 18 January 2024 were extended another 60 days.
 The restrictions determine that he cannot leave the country.
-On 10 May the Bucharest Tribunal extended the same travel restrictions another 60 days, and on 20 May Andrew lost his appeal in the Bucharest Court of Appeal to have the restrictions relaxed.
-On 5 July a Bucharest court announced that the brothers were no longer restricted to travel only within Romania.
+On 10 May the Bucharest Tribunal extended the same travel restrictions another 60 days, and on 20 May 2024 Andrew lost his appeal in the Bucharest Court of Appeal to have the restrictions relaxed.
+On 5 July 2024 a Bucharest court announced that the brothers were no longer restricted to travel only within Romania.
 The travel restriction was lifted, allowing the brothers to travel freely within the EU.
-The Bucharest Court of Appeal reversed that ruling on 16 July.
+The Bucharest Court of Appeal reversed that ruling on 16 July 2024.

-On 21 August the brothers were held for questioning as part of a new investigation against them.
+On 21 August 2024 the brothers were held for questioning as part of a new investigation against them.
 A hearing was held at which a Romanian judge placed Andrew under house arrest for at least 30 days amid new allegations of human trafficking and sexual intercourse with a minor.
 The arrests came one day after Romanian police raided his home in the country.
 Tristan was placed under judicial custody.

-On 5 September the Bucharest Court of Appeal turned down prosecutors' request to jail Andrew, keeping him under house arrest.
+On 5 September 2024 the Bucharest Court of Appeal turned down prosecutors' request to jail Andrew, keeping him under house arrest.
 Tristan was allowed to be kept in judicial custody, but he and Andrew were allowed to communicate with the alleged victims they have children with and who deny the allegations against them.

 On 27 February 2025 various news outlets reported that the Tates had left Romania for the United States via private jet, with Romanian sources reporting that they were headed for Florida.
-This came after voices in the Trump administration, including Ric Grenell, the Special Presidential Envoy for Special Missions of United States, supported the Tates.
-DIICOT later issued a statement, making clear the Tates still face their case in Romania, but had been granted their request to be able to leave the country.
-They will be expected to return to Romania at a later date in order to satisfy the terms of their "under judicial control", which has not ended.
+This came after voices in the Trump administration, including Ric Grenell, the Special Presidential Envoy for Special Missions of the United States, supported the Tates.
+DIICOT later issued a statement, making clear the Tates still face their case in Romania but had been granted their request to be able to leave the country.
+They will be expected to return to Romania at a later date to satisfy the terms of their "under judicial control," which has not ended.

+Upon arriving in Florida, the Tate brothers had their electronic devices seized by officials from the US Customs and Border Patrol.
+Days later, White House official Paul Ingrassia intervened, telling the Department of Homeland Security to return the devices, and noting in writing that the request came from the White House.

+On 6 April 2026, a Romanian court lifted all remaining judicial control measures on Tate and his brother, removing requirements such as regular police check-ins, while the investigation into alleged human trafficking and related charges continued.

 Other

-When driving in Romania in June 2025, Andrew Tate was given a £310 ticket and had his license suspended after speeding at 196 km/h in a 50 km/h zone.
+When driving in Romania in June 2025, Andrew Tate was given a £310 ticket and had his licence suspended after speeding at 196 km/h in a 50 km/h zone.